cigroup-ol/metaopt/docs/parameter_specification.rst

 Defining a ``ParamSpec`` this way, however, means that an objective function can only have a single specification.
 In some cases it's useful to have different specifications.
-To allow this, it's possible to construct ``ParamSpec`` objects manually and pass them to :func:`orges.core.main.optimize`.
+To allow this, it's possible to construct ``ParamSpec`` objects manually and pass them to :func:`metaopt.core.main.optimize`.

 .. code-block:: python

-    from orges.main import optimize
+    from metaopt.main import optimize
-    from orges.paramspec import ParamSpec
+    from metaopt.paramspec import ParamSpec

     def f(a):
         return do_something(a)